harunmansor/Hugo/content/posts/first.md

 [*] A TGT can now be obtained with https://github.com/dirkjanm/PKINITtools
 ```

+What happened in the output is the shadow credential is added.
+The tool also generated key pair, where the public key is wrote onto the attribute and the private key is in the pfx file/certificate.
+The pfx file is used to authenticate as the account `winrm_svc`.

+Now we have the thing needed for authentication.
+Since the default authentication mechanism in AD is `Kerberos`, we will use the cert to get the TGT.
 Run `gettgtpkinit.py` from https://github.com/dirkjanm/PKINITtools to get the TGT.
 File saved to winrm_svc.ccache.

-Now, I want you to take a look at the output, where there is a `AS-REP encryption key`.
-The tool prints it out because in the next step, the NT hash is retrieved by decrypting the NTLM keys (NT hash-derived keys) from the `PAC_CREDENTIAL_INFO` returned by the KDC.. using the `AS-REP encryption key` itself.

 ```bash
 ┌──(root㉿kali)-[/home/cresp0/Desktop/fluffy/PKINITtools]